ibm-cloud-docs/cloud-logs/agent/agent-rsyslog.md

 <FLUENT-BIT-INSTALL-DIR>/bin/fluent-bit -c /etc/fluent-bit/fluent-bit.conf
 ```
 {: pre}

-Do not run the agent to receive the Syslog messages from localhost in TCP mode.
-Doing so results in recursive reading of logs.
-{: important}

 ## Step 3.
 Verify that logs are being delivered to your target destination
 {: #syslog-s3}